Every Homeschool

 9. Oak Meadow Kindergarten

-Cost: ~$350–$500.
+Cost: see publisher pricing page for current.
 Parent time: 2–3 hours.
 Reading: Developmental, story-driven.
 Faith: Secular, Waldorf-influenced.

 Developmental pacing.
 Doesn't rush reading.
 Rich in stories, songs, poems, and crafts.
 Best for: Waldorf-leaning families and secular families wanting structure without pressure.